sammysung/Python-Music-Player/README.md

 tkinter directory picking function and eventually (maybe) the whole GUI.

-Other than that, the heart of the program was made on Linux, so most issues have been ironed out to my knowledge
+Other than that, the heart of the program was made on Linux, so most issues have been ironed out to my knowledge.

 ## OSX